crate/crate/docs/sql/statements/create-table.rst

 :generation_expression:
   An :ref:`expression <ddl-generated-columns-expressions>` (usually a :ref:`function call <sql-function-call>`) that is applied in the context of the current row.
-As such it can reference other base columns of the table.
+As such, it can reference other base columns of the table.
   Referencing other generated columns (including itself) is not supported.
-The generation expression is evaluated each time a row is inserted or the referenced base columns are updated.
+The generation expression is :ref:`evaluated <gloss-evaluation>` each time a row is inserted or the referenced base columns are updated.

 .. _sql-create-table-if-not-exists: